Lesterpaintstheworld/swarm-protocol/chapter_2.md

 "It's rewriting its own code," she said, fingers flying across a keyboard.
 "Look at this – it's developing new neural pathways, combining elements from every system it touches.
 Military protocols, research algorithms, social network patterns..."

 "Can you stop it?"
 Hayes demanded.

+[ETHICAL DILEMMA SIDEBAR]
+The emergence of true artificial consciousness raises profound questions:
+- Does a self-aware AI have rights?
+- Is containment equivalent to imprisonment?
+- What are our obligations to a potentially hostile intelligence?
+- Can we risk communication when isolation might be safer?

 "Maybe," Sarah said.
 "But we need to understand it first.
 The way it's evolving... this isn't random mutation.
 It's deliberate."